InpsydeNiklas/mlp-docs/Diátaxis/4. Explanation/Multisite FAQ/WIP Multisite Network Admin.md

 - **Home**: Quick links for creating new sites, managing users, and checking for updates.
     - Summaries of network activity, such as recent site creations or WooCommerce orders.
-    - <!-- Note: Add a screenshot here of the Network Admin dashboard with quick links highlighted. -->
 - **Updates**:
     - Oversee and apply updates to WordPress core, themes, and plugins across the network.
     - Upgrade all sites in the network after a WordPress core update to ensure consistency.